keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 3. **DT_PAAS_TOKEN**: A PAAS Token as the script also installs a OneAgent & ActiveGate on your Bastion Host
 4. **KEPTN_CONTROL_PLANE_DOMAIN**: hostname of your Cloud Automation enviornment, e.g: abc12345.cloudautomation.live.dynatrace.com
 5. **KEPTN_CONTROL_PLANE_API_TOKEN**: API Token for your Cloud Automation environment
 6. **OWNER_EMAIL**: The username (=email) of your Dynatrace user.
-It will be used to create dashboards in your tenant
+It will be used to create dashboards in your tenant.
+SUGGESTION: use the gmail as explained in Step 4 above

 Optionally:
 1. **SYNTHETIC_LOCATION**: Synthetic tests will be created through Monaco.
 The default location is GEOLOCATION-45AB48D9D6925ECC (AWS Frankfurt).
 Double check that you have this location available, e.g: Dynatrace Sprint tenants would have a different location.
 Specify your location via this environment variable

 ## Installing the workshop

+### Creating Execution Plane instances

+Here the overview of configurations we have tested
+1. Single machine: m5.8xlarge, 30GB Storage
+2. Two machines: m5.xlarge, 30GB Storage
+On those machines allow incoming SSH, HTTP & HTTPS traffic

+What you will need later on is the public IP of those execution planes.
+An alternative to using the IPs is to create e.g: a Route53 entry to get a nice Domain name for your execution plane.
+Here two suggestions if you go down this route
+1. claus-ws.yourdomain -> pointing to the IP of your single machine
+2. claus-ws-staging.yourdomain -> pointing to one of your machine; claus-ws-production.yourdomain -> pointing to the other machine

 ### Required tools on EC2 execution plane machine(s)!

-To install you need the following tools on your machine: git, curl, tree, jq, tree, yq!
-Here instructions on how to download on an EC2 Linux
+On each of those machines we need a couple of tools first.
+Do this:
 ```console
 sudo yum update -y
 sudo yum install git -y